Productivity in the UK: The Scoro Report

 From there, the time spent on these distractions is a little more varied.
 Talking to colleagues is a bigger risk at the office but, surprisingly, when it comes to online shopping, using social media, and making non-work-related calls, both office and remote workers were equally guilty.

 And there you have it – the secret productivity traits and habits of the workers of Britain.
 Are you nervous that your team feels overworked?
 Dismayed by how unproductive other people in your city have been?
-Bring everyone at your company up to speed with Scoro’s end-to-end work management software and say hello to a more productive team.
+Bring everyone in your company up to speed with Scoro’s end-to-end work management software and say hello to a more productive team.